felix-zailskas/CellularAutomata/README.md

 # CellularAutomata
-A repository with implementations of different cellular automati
+A repository with implementations of different cellular automata